-Table 14 displays estimates of potential savings associated with San Francisco's Alternate Destination - Sobering Center project.
+Table 14 displays estimates of potential savings associated with Los Angeles and San Francisco's Alternate Destination - Sobering Center projects.
 For this project, savings were due to the difference in the cost of caring for intoxicated persons in the sobering center versus an ED.
 For patients who were treated in the sobering center and released, savings were estimated by multiplying the number of patients by the difference between the cost of treating them in an ED and the cost of treating them in the sobering center (\$385).
-These savings were offset by the cost of a sobering center visit and the cost of a second ambulance transport for the 36 patients who were transferred to an ED.
-Since San Francisco launched its project, the project has generated \$757,176 in potential savings (\$346 per enrollee) due to the reduction in ED visits.
-Actual savings realized by insurers may have differed because the data used to estimate costs are not used for billing purposes.
-The majority of potential savings accrued to Medi-Cal because sobering center staff estimate that 70% of the patients enrolled in the project are Medi-Cal beneficiaries.
+These savings were offset by the cost of a sobering center visit and the cost of a second ambulance transport for the 51 patients who were transferred to an ED.
+Since San Francisco and Los Angeles launched their projects, they have generated \$1,014,531 in potential savings (\$344 per enrollee) due to the reduction in ED visits.
+Actual savings realized by insurers may have differed because the data used to estimate costs are not used for billing purposes.16 The majority of potential savings accrued to Medi-Cal because sobering center staff estimate that 64% of the patients enrolled in the project are Medi-Cal beneficiaries.
 Costs for ambulance transports were not reduced because no transports were avoided.